Real-world lessons from farm-built brands

 “We noticed the farm name was more recognizable than our family name,” McWilliam notes.
 “Even if people didn’t know us, when we’d talk about Tannadice Farms, their eyes lit up and they knew a lot about it.”

-The name Tannadice Farms was chosen to honor the McWilliams’ shared Scottish heritage and the roots of the Angus breed they raised.
+The name Tannadice Farms was chosen to honour the McWilliams’ shared Scottish heritage and the roots of the Angus breed they raised.
 Today, Tannadice Farms’ beef, pork and poultry products are found in restaurants throughout Vancouver Island and the Gulf Islands.

 The brand is strongly showcased on their professionally built website and through their active Facebook presence.
 It’s on these media that the McWilliams connect with consumers seeking information about Tannadice products.
 As powerful as online media can be, Allen McWilliam believes there’s also a role for activities like farmers markets and public speaking in building a farm-based brand.